datadaveshin/Helper-Functions-moneyJS/README.md

-# once-js
+# moneyJS
-once.js is going to be a library of utilities.
-All other .js files are unfinished scripts that will be incorporated into once.js.
+money.js is simply some JavaScript helper functions All other .js files are unfinished scripts